eslachance/enmap/docs/api-docs.md

 ***Deprecated***

 Push to an array element inside an Object or Array element in Enmap.
-DEPRECATION WARNING: WILL BE REMOVED IN ENMAP 6!
+DEPRECATION WILL BE REMOVED IN ENMAP 6!
 Use push() instead!

 **Kind**: instance method of [<code>Enmap</code>](#enmap-map)
 **Returns**: [<code>Enmap</code>](#enmap-map) - The enmap.